microsoft/bond/doc/src/bond_cpp.md

 ========================

-Bond provides a `ProtobufBinaryWriter` that can be used as any other built-in protocol writer in order to serialize objects to Protocol Buffers binary format.
+Bond provides a `ProtobufBinaryWriter` that can be used as any other built-in protocol writer in order to serialize objects to the Protocol Buffers binary format.
 It requires a compatible .bond schema definition that will map to corresponding .proto schema: